A) I have just finished the 11th grade of school (also without a school-leaving certificate).

 You pay a semester fee per semester (including a semester ticket).

-Further information on the Studienkolleg at:
+Further information on the Studienkolleg can be found here.

 To be able to study at a university in Germany without a Studienkolleg, you must have a German language level of C1 (more rarely B2, C2) and have studied at a Ukrainian university for at least one year.